 I left the Teepee trailhead at about 6 p.m.
 Friday.
 Sunset was at about 8 p.m., and I knew I wanted to have my campsite selected by 7:30.
 Since I’ve gone stoveless, I no longer need to add time into my schedule to cook dinner.
 Friday’s dinner was cheese & fresh zucchini wrapped in tortillas with guacamole – no cooking or prep time needed.

 I felt like I was just crawling along, so I was surprised when I encountered another person at a spring – Oregon Butte spring.
-The person there was Julie, the fire lookout.
-She was filling her water jugs from the spring.
-She chatted about the trails, and told me that many of the old trails in the area no longer exist.
+The person there was the fire lookout.
+They were filling thier water jugs from the spring.
+They chatted about the trails, and told me that many of the old trails in the area no longer exist.
 That set me to thinking I’d need to re-evaluate my planned route.
-She also told me there are several really nice campsites on Oregon Butte.
+They also told me there are several really nice campsites on Oregon Butte.
 I’m leery of camping on a ridge top, especially during late summer – lightning – but I figured a person working as a fire lookout was a reliable source of information.

-We set off up the trail together, and despite the fact she was carrying almost as much weight in jugs of water as I had in my entire pack, I struggled to keep up with her.
+We set off up the trail together, and despite the fact they were carrying almost as much weight in jugs of water as I had in my entire pack, I struggled to keep up with them.
 (This summer’s relative sloth has taken its toll on my fitness.)
-We got to the top of the butte & she showed me the campsites – she was right!
+We got to the top of the butte & they showed me the campsites – they were right!
 It was a good spot for either a hammock or a tent, and there was even a spot that’d only work for a hammock.